Hijack the Seas: Tsunami

 “Not the greatest of them,” Pritkin said.
 “Zeus and the like.
 If they were willing to venture into the hells after being reinvigorated with the energy they found here, they would find prey.
 Not everyone could flee, and many are not much more powerful than humans when it comes down to it.”

 I thought about the quirky, slightly harassed-looking denizens of the demon world known on Earth as the Shadowland.
 It was one of the few I’d ever been to, as it was a sort of neutral zone where human mages could go to buy whatever esoteric supplies were only available there.
-And where demons from a thousand races met to work out problems, trade, and offer their services to the Demon High Council, which met there and many of whose members had courts there.
+And where demons from a thousand races met to work out problems, trade, and offer their services to the Demon High Council, which met there and where many of its members had courts.

-But the regular Joes I’d met there, or regular demons I guessed, had been scary sometimes, but more often, they’d just been trying to make a living.
+But the regular Joes I’d encountered, or regular demons, I guessed, while they’d been scary sometimes, more often were just trying to make a living.
 I wondered where they were now.
 I wondered if they were now.

 Being close to Earth, metaphysically speaking, was no longer a plus.